"Molding the Future of Metal Industries"

 Responsiveness

-- We spearhead implementation of projects that address the needs of the metals and engineering industry
+- MIRDC leads the implementation of projects that address the needs of the M&E and allied industries, finding solutions to real-world challenges through science, technology, and innovation.

 Dynamism

-- We welcome change as an opportunity for growth and continual improvement
+- It approaches its work with energy and enthusiasm, welcoming change as an opportunity for growth and continuous improvement.